department-of-veterans-affairs/vets-website/content/pages/families-caregivers/social-work-services.md

 - Getting support and services to help you be able to live as independently as possible in your own home
 - Making end-of-life decisions like whether you want to be on life support equipment or be an organ donor, and which family member or other person you'd like to make decisions on your behalf when you're unable to make those decisions for yourself

-You may also want to reach out to a social worker if you're struggling with:
+**You may also want to reach out to a social worker if you're struggling problems like:**

 - Stress because of your health or because your health problems make it hard to live your life the way you want to
 - Feelings of being sad, depressed, or anxious